 The next in-class exercise involved identifying problems in everyday stapler and designing a new stapler to solve those identified problems.

 Simple questions like who?
 What?
 Where?
 When?
 Why?
 How? helped to trigger the creative thinking of students.
-This exercise was in-line with the status of student’s Introduction to Product Design projects, providing indirect hints but also served to increase students design appreciation.
+This exercise was in line with the status of students’ Introduction to Product Design projects, providing indirect hints but also serving to increase student's design appreciation.
 The significance of the assignment didn’t end there.
-After going through each students identified problems and their proposed solutions, Prof. Bapat appreciated their efforts for very limited time and with calculated words.
+After going through each student's identified problems and their proposed solutions, Prof. Bapat appreciated their efforts for a very limited time and with calculated words.

 Some of the problems identified in the stapler were: